teamleadercrm/api/GUIDELINES.md

 #### Nullable vs Optional

 When you set a property to `null` your intention is to remove any assigned value to it.
-However when a property is optional you might don't want to send it if it's not changed.
+When a property is optional, you don't need to send the key in your request, and the value will be unchanged.

+**Note:** `Nullable` applies to the value of the property and `Optional` applies to the key of that property in the payload.

 #### Note on empty strings